 “We hope this space and what it brings to the college community will facilitate more discussion and awareness of the Muslim presence on campus,” said Ibrahim, a psychology major from Gaza.

-The designation of the space was borne from conversations among students in the Muslim Student Association (MSA), President Sean Decatur, Vice President for Student Affairs Meredith Harper Bonham ’92, Professor of Mathematics and MSA faculty advisor Nuh Aydın, and Marc Bragin and Rachel Kessler ’04, the College chaplains and co-directors of spiritual and religious life.
+The designation of the space was borne from conversations among students in the Muslim Student Association (MSA), President Sean Decatur, Vice President for Student Affairs Meredith Harper Bonham ’92, Professor of Mathematics & Statistics and MSA faculty advisor Nuh Aydın, and Marc Bragin and Rachel Kessler ’04, the College chaplains and co-directors of spiritual and religious life.
 All were interested in increasing representation and inclusion of Muslim students on campus, in part by cultivating a physical space for the Muslim student community.

 “It’s really important to seek representation in physical manners sometimes.
 With an increasing number of Muslim students on campus, establishing a space where they can feel represented and welcomed is a key factor in empowering them and amplifying their voices,” said Ibrahim, who has been active in sharing her experiences as a Palestinian student since first arriving at Kenyon.